ZhimingZhou/zhimingzhou.github.io/_posts/2020-12-09-Prospective-Students.md

 	- There will be a weekly meeting, which is typically online and one-on-one.
 		- You may cancel the meeting if you have nothing to report.
 		- The meeting will be automatically canceled if you have fewer than three workdays in the week.
-			- The weekly meeting can be resumed upon your request if you have worked three days in a week.
+			- The weekly meeting can be resumed upon your request if you have worked (at least) three days in the past week.
 		- In any case, feel free to schedule a meeting with me if you would like to chat or discuss anything.
 		- When presenting at the meeting, you should prepare slides that summarize the key points and outline the discussion.